You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 Your refrigerator and laundry pair together make up about 13% of your bill.
 Neither one is a crisis on its own, but they run constantly or use a lot of heat — which adds up.

 Your refrigerator is on 24/7.
+If you’re trying to optimize backup or emergency scenarios, here’s a detailed breakdown of the best portable power station for running a refrigerator efficiently.
 A standard model uses 100–200 watts while the compressor is running.
 Even with cycling, you’re looking at 800–1,200 kWh annually.
-Older fridges can use significantly more.
-An older fridge might use twice the power of a modern ENERGY STAR model.
-It is quietly draining your wallet every hour of the day.
+An older fridge might use double the power of a modern ENERGY STAR model, which typically stays under 600 kWh annually.
+It continuously adds to household electricity usage throughout the day.

 Your dryer is the real laundry bill driver.
 Electric dryers pull a massive 5,000–6,000 watts while running.
 One load equals roughly 5 kWh.
 If you run the dryer just 7 times a week, you’re spending about $25 per month just on drying clothes.